textpattern/textpattern.github.io/brand/user-docs-guide.md

 Anyone can help with Textpattern documentation.
 We maintain a tight set of documentation pages by topic need and editorial consideration.
 The needs-based approach is not meant to be overprotective of the information; rather, it makes the best documentation when quality is important but time and help resources are limited.

 History has shown there’s little need for a lot of user documentation, anyway, though it’s still a matter of pinpointing what hits the mark.
 History has also shown that few people want to write documentation.
-Since demand for documentation is low, the dirth of fly-by-night authors is balanced by a committed few editors, including core developers as technical reviewers.
-This fellowship of expositionists is sufficient for upkeeping the resource, if not always timely.
+Since demand for documentation is low, the dearth of one-off authors is balanced by a committed few editors, including core developers as technical reviewers.
+This fellowship of 'expositionists' is sufficient to upkeep the resource, if not always timely.

 The good editors are volunteers like anyone else; busy with their own lives and labours.
 They are much like volunteer firefighters who dutifully arrive with pale and water when a flame is spied.
 Happy to set things safe and right when the community sounds the alarm.